 Prior to joining EDF, Lindsay worked in the Environmental Protection Agency’s (EPA) Office of Children’s Health Protection as an Environmental Health Fellow for the Associations of Schools and Programs of Public Health (ASPPH).
 While at EPA, she analyzed science and policy related to children’s exposure to pesticides, air pollution, toxics in consumer products, and other environmental contaminants.

 Lindsay holds a master’s in Environmental Health Science from Columbia University and a bachelor’s in Biology from Haverford College.
-For her master’s research, she helped to conduct a study in Santiago, Chile on the impact of the prenatal and early life environment on adult health outcomes.

 - BS, Biology, Haverford College

 American University and EDF, (2020) “Lead Pipes and Environmental Justice: A study of lead pipe replacement in Washington, DC,” Washington, DC.

 Baehler, K., McGraw, M., Aquino, M., Heslin, R., McCormick, L., Neltner, T. (2022).
 Full Lead Service Line Replacement: A Case Study of Equity in Environmental Remediation.
 Sustainability, 14(1), 352.

 Hiltner, S., Romero-Canyas, R., McCormick, L., and Neltner, T. (2019).
 “Using online tools to publicize lead service line locations and promote replacement,” AWWA Water Science, 1(1).